dotnet-foundation/swag/xamarin/README.md

 ## Logo

-Here's our beloved logo and Xamagon, provided in various formats for your design needs.
+Here's the beloved logo and Xamagon, provided in various formats for your design needs.
 Please display the logo as is, without any modifications.

 | Icon | PNG | SVG | PDF |
 |------------|-----|------|--------|